aligncommerce/magento/README.md

-The Align Commerce payment gateway for Magento will allow you to accept payments on your Magento installation in the form of local currency via bank transfers and/or via Bitcoin
+The Align Commerce payment gateway for Magento will allow you to accept payments on your Magento installation in the form of local currency via bank transfers and/or via bitcoin

 # Align Commerce Payment Gateway for Magento